JohnFFlanagan/ptx-ks0308/README.md

 Motor Driver for Keyestudio KS0308.

-Note that the A HBridge is backward from their documentation as they assume one motor is turned over and I don'take
+Note that the A HBridge is backward from their documentation as they assume one motor is turned over and I don't

 > Open this page at [https://johnfflanagan.github.io/ptx-ks0308/](https://johnfflanagan.github.io/ptx-ks0308/)